baztian/jaydebeapi/README.rst

 the database.

 The first argument to ``connect`` is the name of the Java driver class.
-Then you can supply a single argument or a sequence of arguments that are internally passed to the Java ``DriverManager.getConnection`` method.
-Usually this is the JDBC connection URL.
+The second argument is a string with the JDBC connection URL.
+Third you can optionally supply a sequence consisting of user and password or alternatively a dictionary containing arguments that are internally passed as properties to the Java ``DriverManager.getConnection`` method.
 See the Javadoc of ``DriverManager`` class for details.

-The next parameter to ``connect`` is optional and specifies the jar-Files of the driver if your classpath isn't set up sufficiently yet.
+The next parameter to ``connect`` is optional as well and specifies the jar-Files of the driver if your classpath isn't set up sufficiently yet.
 The classpath set in ``CLASSPATH`` environment variable will be honored.
 See the documentation of your Java runtime environment.

 Here is an example:

 >>> import jaydebeapi
 >>> conn = jaydebeapi.connect('org.hsqldb.jdbcDriver',
+...                           'jdbc:hsqldb:mem:.',
-...                           ['jdbc:hsqldb:mem:.', 'SA', ''],
+...                           ['SA', ''],
 ...                           '/path/to/hsqldb.jar',)
 >>> curs = conn.cursor()
 >>> curs.execute('create table CUSTOMER'